schklom/Mirror-workflows/README.md

 3. `docker compose up -d`
 5. Point your reverse proxy to the frontend:
-    - `https://frontend:3000` or `https://localhost:3000` depending if you choose to publish ports or not.
+    - `https://frontend:443` or `https://localhost:3000` (or any other port you choose) depending on if you choose to publish ports or not.

 ---

 ### Manual

 This is a small guide on how to self-host this project.
+This set up should not be used for production purpose, instead you should use the [docker setup](#docker-compose).
+If you want to test without docker or just help with development, here is how you can do it:

-It is built of two parts; the `backend` and the `frontend`.
-Both need to be running at the same time so you can make use of it.
+This project is built of two parts; the `backend` and the `frontend`.
+Both need to be running at the same time, so you can make use of it.

 First step is to clone this repository: